 Not Always.
 A long mountain bike wheelbase is only better than a short wheelbase if you are intending on riding downhill fast, or if you feel you could do with a bit more stability.
-Shorter wheelbase bikes definitely have the advantage of feeling more agile at slower speed, and most people find it easier to get their weight moreover the front wheel, helping them get more front wheel grip.
-At the end of the day it depended on your ability, your prefered type of riding, but the only sure way to know, and is to try some different bikes and see what works for you.
+Shorter wheelbase bikes definitely have the advantage of feeling more agile at a slower speed, and most people find it easier to get their weight moreover the front wheel, helping them get more front wheel grip.
+At the end of the day, it depended on your ability, your preferred type of riding, but the only sure way to know, and is to try some different bikes and see what works for you.

-How do I Know If My bike’s Wheelbase is Too Short?
+How do I Know If My Bike’s Wheelbase Is Too Short?

 Your bike’s wheelbase is likely too short if your bike feels unstable.
 However, first, it’s important to check you have the right type of bike for your intended use, the correct suspension setup, and also the right tires, set at the correct tire pressure.
 Checking your frame’s geometry for issues should be a last resort, as it’s hard to definitively test and expensive to change.
-However, if you have tested everything else, the bike is too short by process of elimination.
+However, if you have tested everything else, the bike is too short by the process of elimination.

-How do I Know If My bike’s Wheelbase is Too long?
+How Do I Know If My Bike’s Wheelbase Is Too long?

 Are Mountain Bike Wheelbase’s Getting Longer?